huntdatacenter/docs/docs/faq/users.md

 ### I don't remember my password, now what?

-After the initial setup, you do need to remember your SSH password when you install software.
+Worry not.
+Order a SSH passphrase reset in our [service desk](/service-desk/user-orders/#ssh-passphrase-reset).
+After the initial setup, you do need to remember your SSH password when you install software and access your workbench.
 Since you will not use your password for other activities after the initial onboarding it may be hard to remember.
-[Contact us](/contact) if you need a password reset.

 ### How can I see the other users in my lab?